 Submit Graduate Record Exam (GRE) scores.
 The GRE must have been taken within the last 12 months prior to application.
 All three scores, with an emphasis on the writing score, are used as one consideration for approving an application.
-Although a minimum score is not required, the GRE is one element in the whole application process.
+Although a minimum score is not required, the GRE is one element in the application process.
 Admission is competitive and not all students who meet the minimum requirements will be admitted.
-Information on the administration of this test is available from the Department of School Counseling and School Psychology.
+Information on the administration of this test is available at www.ets.com and the Department of School Counseling and School Psychology.